-Opening Nights is committed to engaging our university and local communities in creative experiences.
-Our series of campus and community engagement programs provide these experiences to the community at no cost.
+Opening Nights is committed to providing our university and local communities creative, cultural experiences at no cost.
 Each event is custom-selected to educate, illuminate and inspire.

 “The commitment that Opening Nights shows to arts education each season is tremendous.
 Through their programs, students are exposed to diverse artists, informed of potential arts careers, and encouraged to explore different forms of art.
 We are privileged to participate in this program and look forward to continuing watching Opening Nights grow their educational programming.”